 Sports Betting Doors Blown Wide Open

-This past Monday the Professional and Ametuer Sports Protection Act was deemed unconstitutional by the US Supreme Court.
+The Professional and Amateur Sports Protection Act was deemed unconstitutional by the US Supreme Court.
 The law, that was enacted in 1992, stated that states were prohibited from authorizing or licensing sports betting.
 Now, this never stopped or even slowed betting, but of course, it was under the table, for the most part.

-This will now open up a lot of questions as to where and how we go from here.
+This has now opened up a lot of questions as to where and how we go from here.
 This came about because of the Tenth Amendment and what it actually says.
 What is says is: The powers not delegated to the United States by the Constitution, nor prohibited by it to the States, are reserved to the States respectively, or to the people.
-Meaning that the since the government did not regulate gambling, states are free to act on their own behalf.
+Meaning that since the government did not regulate gambling, states are free to act on their own behalf.

 There will be rippling effects from this decision as well.
-Professional sports leagues will now look to capitalize on this by inquiring about a fee on the best that are placed because it is their product that will allow many to benefit.
-There will have to be clauses put in so that players, referees and other tied to the games will not be able to bet on games.
+Professional sports leagues will now look to capitalize on this by inquiring about a fee on the best that is placed because it is their product that will allow many to benefit.
+There will have to be clauses put in so that players, referees, and others tied to the games will not be able to bet on games.
 You can bet that pro leagues will want to demand a cut of the action.

-Another route for all of this is when sports betting goes online and have apps created for simplicity and convenience.
-Of course, there will be legal red tape each state will have to go through to cover themselves.
+Another route for this is sports betting on online apps created for simplicity and convenience.
+There will be apps all over the world.
+Look for betting apps for UK bettors as well as apps in other countries.
+Of course, there is legal red tape each state is still going through to cover themselves.
 The federal Wire Act will have to be taken into account as well.
-They will have to monitor it state by state.
+They will have to monitor betting state by state.
 So much is going to go into making this work.

 Now, I hate to bring it up, but what about the politicians.
 I say this because we know that if the cash is flowing, politicians want to get their hands on some too.
 Again, I say this only because of the culture that has been created by greed and power.